Deltares-research/liwo-static/README.md

 The api that is used to get map information can be found at [swagger](https://app.swaggerhub.com/apis/openearth/basisinformatie-overstromingen.nl).

+## Semantic releases
+If you specify fixes and features in your commit messages a new [semantic release](https://github.com/semantic-release/semantic-release) will be created, after a merge with master.

 ## Deployment

 Deployment is done through travis based on the gh-pages branch.
 See the [test server](http://deltares.github.io/liwo-static).